Analytic solutions for the linearized first-order magnetohydrodynamics and implications for causality and stability: Introduction

-In this paper, we focus on solving the set of MHD equations.
-We linearize the MHD equations with respect to perturbative disturbances applied to an equilibrium state and obtain the dispersion relations for the eigenmodes.
+More specific backgrounds are described as follows. } We linearize the MHD equations with respect to perturbative disturbances applied to an equilibrium state and obtain the dispersion relations for the eigenmodes.
 This analysis, called the linear-mode analysis, has been conventionally used to discuss causality and stability of hydrodynamic theories \cite{Hiscock:1983zz,Hiscock:1985zz,Hiscock:1987zz} (see below for recent progress on causality and stability analyses).
 While the linear-mode analysis was applied to the relativistic MHD in the recent literature \cite{Grozdanov:2016tdf, Hernandez:2017mch,Biswas:2020rps, Armas:2022wvb}, a complete set of solutions is still missing.
 The difficulty simply arises from the fact that one needs to diagonalize a large matrix in the absence of a spatial rotational symmetry broken by a magnetic field.
-In this paper, we develop an analytic algorithm for the solutions search on an order-by-order basis in the derivative expansion and obtain the complete set of analytic solutions.
-It is useful to obtain analytic solutions since the transport coefficients and the equations of state are often not (precisely) known in individual systems.
-Moreover, our method works as a general algorithm for the solution search, and can be applied to general sets of equations based on derivative expansions.

-The complete set of solutions consists of six gappless modes, which are known as a pair of the Alfven waves and two pairs of the magneto-sonic waves.
+The complete set of solutions consists of six gapless modes, which are known as a pair of the Alfv\'{e}n waves and two pairs of the magnetosonic waves.
 We fully include the first-order derivative corrections that consist of three bulk viscosities, two shear viscosities, and two electric resistivities.
 We focus on the Landau frame while a straightforward extension can be carried out for a general frame choice and general matching conditions of hydrodynamic variables (see, e.g., Ref.~\cite{Hattori:2022hyo} for discussions about these choices in MHD and Ref.~\cite{Armas:2022wvb} for a recent linear-mode analysis without a specific choice).
-In the presence of the anisotropic corrections, the solutions for the magneto-sonic modes had been only known in the two particular limits where the momentum is oriented parallel or perpendicular to a background magnetic field \cite{Grozdanov:2016tdf, Hernandez:2017mch, Armas:2022wvb}.
+In the presence of the anisotropic corrections, the solutions for the magnetosonic modes had been known only in the two particular limits where the momentum is oriented parallel or perpendicular to a background magnetic field \cite{Grozdanov:2016tdf, Hernandez:2017mch, Armas:2022wvb}.